-Regular weekly assignments such as quizzes, journals, and discussion posts will be graded within two weeks of the posted due date.
-Major assignments may take up to three weeks from the posted due date.
+Regular weekly assignments such as quizzes, journals, and discussion posts will be graded each week.
+Major assignments may take two to three weeks.

 D. Use of Generative Artificial Intelligence

 The use of generative AI tools, such as ChatGPT or Microsoft Copilot, will be permitted on specific learning activities or assignments in this course, as the instructor specifies as appropriate.
 Students using generative AI must clearly report the specific use, including the model, platform, and prompts, as well as use appropriate citations.
 Assignments and learning activities in which AI use is not permitted must be produced without the assistance of generative AI.
 A student who does not cite their GenAI usage will be considered to have committed academic dishonesty and will be subject to the consequences outlines in the syllabus and/or university policies.
 When in doubt, a student is expected to ask the instructor about the policy on a particular assignment.